Ahm15275097/Glossary/README.md

 9. They will then give the application to the client
 7. Lastly, some maintenance can take place

+# Determine the steps taken from writing code to execution.

+These are the steps which need to be taken from writing the code to the code being executed.

+Preprocessor: This is not part of the compiler, but is in the compilation process.
+It is a text substitution tool and it commands the compiler to do the necessary pre processing before the actual compilation begins.

+Compiler: This is a software program that changes high-level source code into low level object code (or binary code) in machine language, this is so it can be understood by the processor.
+It translate the code from one language to another without changing the meaning.

+Linker: In high level languages, some built in header files or libraires are stored.
+These predefined libraires have basic functions which are very important for executing the program.
+The functions are connected to the libraries by a program called linker.

+Loader: This is a program which loads machine codes of a program into the system memory.
+This is the part which is in charge for loading programs.

 # Give explanations of what procedural, object orientated and event driven paradigms are; their characteristics and the relationship between them.